microsoft/rats/rats-devtools/docs/.drafts/legacy-docs/user-documentation/faq.md

-We find that without appropriate design conventions, input / output connecting mechanisms, convenient pipeline design language, composability and compatible functionality, these tools require large time and rewritting overhead that make them difficult to use in research environments.
+We find that without appropriate design conventions, input / output connecting mechanisms, convenient pipeline design language, composability and compatible functionality, these tools require large time and rewriting overhead that make them difficult to use in research environments.
 Existing tools do not facilitate this functionality and it is not easy for multiple authors to write code that can be easily interconnected, or to specify and modify pipelines easily.